 Fast-growing trees are an important component of forestry and agricultural production systems worldwide.
 Often, these production systems are owned by small-scale farmers and support their livelihoods.
 Moreover, fast-growing trees are an efficient and established means to produce wood, fuel, restore degraded land, and sequester carbon dioxide from the atmosphere.
 Fast-growing tree species can contribute greatly to prosperous societies based on climate-friendly economies that make greater use of raw materials produced by trees.
 To achieve this, new scientific knowledge and its applications must be demonstrated.

-In the four years since the IPC community last met in Berlin, Germany (2016), scientists and practitioners have generated a wealth of information (e.g.: in molecular genetics, breeding, plant physiology, pathology and ecology).
+In the years since the IPC community last met in Berlin, Germany (2016), scientists and practitioners have generated a wealth of information (e.g.: in molecular genetics, breeding, plant physiology, pathology and ecology).
 This body of knowledge represents an indispensable resource from which new applications will surely emerge.
-The IPC has chosen the theme of the 26th Session of the IPC, “The role of Salicaceae and other fast-growing trees in sustainable wood supplies and climate change mitigation”, in view of the current challenges in moving towards green, bio-based and climate-smart economies and the opportunities offered by fast-growing trees to contribute to these developments.
+The IPC has chosen the theme of the 26th Session of the IPC, “The role of Salicaceae and other fast-growing trees in trees in economic recovery, sustainable wood supplies and climate change mitigation”, in view of the current challenges in moving towards green, bio-based and climate-smart economies and the opportunities offered by fast-growing trees to contribute to these developments.
 The subjects to be discussed during this Session will contribute to the sustainable production of raw materials for future plant-based economies at various scales, and the related issues of climate change adaptation and mitigation; resilience against disasters, threats and crises; biodiversity conservation; landscape restoration; and sustainable agriculture and forestry.

 Chairperson of the International Commission on Poplars and Other Fast-Growing Trees Sustaining People and the Environment (IPC)